CrivelliLab/Protein-Structure-Exploration/docs/processing_workflow_local.md

 ### Generating 2D Encodings of PDBs:

-1. Create a line seperated .txt file of PDB ids for all PDBs you would like to process.
-Save file in the [data/raw/PDB](../data/raw/PDB) directory and with the following naming convention: **CLASS_ids.txt**
+1. Create a .csv file of PDB ids for all PDBs you would like to process.
+Each line should contain a PDB id followed by chains identifiers of desired structures.
+Save file in the [data/raw/PDB](../data/raw/PDB) directory and with the following naming convention: **CLASS.csv**

 2. Fetch PDB files from the database using the [src/data/GetPDBs.py](../src/data/GetPDBs.py) script.
-This will create a folder in [data/raw/PDB](../data/raw/PDB) named according to the filename of the PDB ids .txt file.
+This will create a folder in [data/raw/PDB](../data/raw/PDB) named according to the filename of the PDB and chain ids .csv file.

 ```
-# Fetch PDBs defined in CLASS_ids.txt
+# Fetch PDBs defined in CLASS.csv
 #

-Docker:protein-structure-exploration$ python src/data/GetPDBs.py CLASS_ids.txt
+Docker:protein-structure-exploration$ python src/data/GetPDBs.py CLASS.csv
 Reading PDB List...
 CLASS contains 10 entries...
 Fetching PDBs...